 Batter 3 – Small Bowl

 The third and final batter dip is bread crumbs.
-This is used to create a barrier between the wet batter and the oil and basically holds the whole thing together.
+This creates a barrier between the wet batter and the oil and holds the whole thing together.
 You just need a light coating.

 Cooking the Pickles